-The small-scale plant was fully operational by the fourth quarter of 2000.
+The small-scale plant was fully operational by Q4 2000.
 Construction of the large-scale plant started in 2001 and was completed by 2003.

-The small-scale plant manufactures pharmaceutical intermediates and bulk actives under cGMP in quantities ranging from grams to metric tons.
+The small-scale plant manufactures pharmaceutical intermediates and bulk actives to meeet cGMP guidelines in quantities ranging from grams to metric tons.
 It has two main sections:

-The technology employed at the Arkansas facility ranges from general-purpose batch processing equipment, featuring computer-controlled equipment, to small-scale and commercial-scale cGMP plants.
+The technology employed at the Arkansas facility ranges from general-purpose batch processing equipment featuring computer-controlled components to small-scale and commercial-scale cGMP plants.
 Dedicated continuous processing facilities are also available to meet customer production requirements.

-Batch reactors (over 60 made of glass and stainless steel, 1,000–3,000 gallon capacity) special reactors (chlorinators and sulfonators) continuous equipment (dedicated and limited general-purpose) and a cryogenic hastelloy reactor are used for the synthetic process.
+Batch reactors (more than 60 made of glass and stainless steel), special reactors (chlorinators and sulfonators), continuous equipment (dedicated and limited general-purpose) and a cryogenic hastelloy reactor are used for the synthetic process.

-In July 2006 the Eastman Chemical plant was sold, with the deal completed by the end of 2006, to Viceroy Acquisition Corporation.
-Jim Rogers, president of Eastman Chemical Company and head of the Chemicals and Fibers business group, said: “The Arkansas facility has been an important part of Eastman’s business since the late 1970s.
+The president of Eastman Chemical Company and head of the Chemicals and Fibers business group Jim Rogers said: “The Arkansas facility has been an important part of Eastman’s business since the late 1970s.